 Hot on the heels of this past May's premiere of the fourth Terminator film, aptly named Terminator Salvation, Aoshima has released a 1/12 action figure of the famous T-800 Terminator character from the Second Terminator film, Judgment Day.

 Two versions of this character have been released.
-One being the standard silver/chrome version that we all know and love and the other being a much darker more menacing looking gunmetal colored version dubbed T-800 type 2.
+One is the standard silver/chrome version that we all know and love and the other being a much darker more menacing looking gunmetal colored version dubbed T-800 type 2.

 First up is the quality window box packaging that allows you to clearly view the figure you are purchasing.
-In my opinion this type of box is the best because it leaves alot of the guess work out when you think to yourself, "I wonder what this figure looks like in the box?" and "how tall is the figure?".
+In my opinion, this type of box is the best because it leaves a lot of the guesswork out when you think to yourself, "I wonder what this figure looks like in the box?" and "how tall is the figure?".

 Moving along, on the back of the box you have a clear illustration of the easy to assemble figure that requires zero translation to understand.